 In this module, we will start with a water molecule and a carbon atom and work our way up, constructing amino acids, proteins, sugars, lipids, membranes, organelles and then, finally, a complete human cell (after we take a look at eggs and sperm).
 We’ll also meet some prokaryotic cells (bacteria) along the way, since they are the most abundant cells in our bodies.

-NOTE: If you have trouble with the course telling you to log in when you are already logged in, try 1) clearing the cache (Google it if you don’t know how), or 2) switching to another browser, or 3) disabling your ad blocker.
-This is problem is infrequent and apparently quite random, so it is hard to diagnose what is going on.
-I will be contacting the software company to see if they have any suggestions.
+NOTE: If you have trouble with the course telling you to log in when you are already logged in, try: 1) clearing the cache (Google it if you don’t know how), or 2) switching to another browser, or 3) disabling your ad blocker.
+If you still have problems, contact me (firstname.lastname@example.org) and I will try to log you out on my end and then send fresh password for a new log in.

 The template pages and information pages you will need for each drawing are posted as links on each lesson page.
 You can print the pages one lesson at a time.
 However, if you would like to download all the information and template pages ahead of time, here are links you can use: